traverson/traverson/README.md

       "the_document": "we wanted to have"
     }

-Traverson will resolve the URI templates in the first and second document and finally reach the document at http://api.io/users/basti1302/things/4711.
+Traverson will resolve the URI templates in the first and second document and finally reach the document at `http://api.io/users/basti1302/things/4711`.

-Instead of using an object to provide the template parameters for each step, you can also provide an array of objects.
+Instead of using a single object to provide the template parameters for each step, you can also provide an array of objects.
 Each element of the array will only be used for the corresponding step in the path array.
 This is useful if there are template parameters with identical names which are to be used in different steps.

-Let's look at an example:
+Let's look at an example

     jsonWalker.walk('http://api.io',
                    ['user_lookup', 'things', 'thing_lookup'],